-See your child's doctor if you notice any of the signs or symptoms of type 2 diabetes.
+See your child's health care provider if you notice any of the signs or symptoms of type 2 diabetes.
 Undiagnosed, the disease can cause serious damage.

-Diabetes screening is recommended for children who are overweight or obese who have started puberty or are at least 10 years old and have at least one other risk factor for type 2 diabetes.
-Other risk factors include having a family history of diabetes, being a nonwhite race or having signs of insulin resistance, such as darkened skin patches on the neck or armpits.
+Diabetes screening is recommended for children who have started puberty or are at least 10 years old, who are overweight or obese, and who have at least one other risk factor for type 2 diabetes.

 The exact cause of type 2 diabetes is unknown.
 But family history and genetics appear to play an important role.
-Inactivity and excess fat — especially fat around the belly — also seem to be important factors.
+What is clear is that children with type 2 diabetes can't process sugar (glucose) properly.

-Most of the sugar in people's bodies comes from the food they eat.
+Most of the sugar in the body comes from food.
 When food is digested, sugar enters the bloodstream.
-Moving sugar from the bloodstream to the body's cells requires the hormone insulin.
+Insulin allows sugar to enter the cells — and lowers the amount of sugar in the blood.

 Researchers don't fully understand why some children develop type 2 diabetes and others don't, even if they have similar risk factors.
 However, it's clear that certain factors increase the risk, including:

 - Weight.
 Being overweight is a strong risk factor for type 2 diabetes in children.
-The more fatty tissue children have — especially around the abdomen — the more resistant their bodies' cells become to insulin.
+The more fatty tissue children have — especially inside and between the muscle and skin around the abdomen — the more resistant their bodies' cells become to insulin.

 - Family history.
 Children's risk of type 2 diabetes increases if they have a parent or sibling with the disease.

 - Age and sex.
-Many children develop type 2 diabetes in their early teens.
+Many children develop type 2 diabetes in their early teens, but it may occur at any age.
 Adolescent girls are more likely to develop type 2 diabetes than are adolescent boys.

-- Pre-term birth.
+- Low birth weight or preterm birth.
+Having a low birth weight is associated with a higher risk of developing type 2 diabetes.
 Babies born prematurely — before 39 to 42 weeks' gestation —have a greater risk of type 2 diabetes.

 - High blood pressure